Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 ***Ambassador Sir Patrick Knight***

-“I thought your people had a taboo against automation?”
+"I thought your people had a taboo against automation?"

 AtaUmiUi’s tail ticked thoughtfully a couple of times, without an immediate reply.
 He’d asked Sir Patrick to join him on the *Rich Plains’* forward belly observation deck, little more than a platform of flooring suspended in a bubble of forcefield-enhanced glass.
 Even the great equatorial observation deck with its flora and fauna samples from many worlds didn’t have *quite* as spectacular a view when the ship was in orbit.